 Welcome to Camille’s 6th Grade English Language Arts and Social Studies

 Camille Hollingshead began at NCSA in 2018 as the 6th English Language Arts and Social Studies teacher for the Middle School.
 She has a strong background in the visual arts and runs a professional art studio practice in addition to being an educator.
-She studied the arts during her undergrad at San Francisco State University and received her credentials from Cal State Long Beach.
+She studied the arts during her undergrad at San Francisco State University and received her teaching credentials from Cal State Long Beach.
 Her experiences have led her to value and celebrate collaborative learning environments that encourage fearless leadership.
-In her class students hone their writing voice and discover ancient Civilizations.
+In her class, students hone their speaking and writing skills and discover ancient civilizations.
 She excited to welcome this year’s 6th graders to build a family where they work together to reach educational goals.
-6th grade is a fresh start as a middle schooler and all are welcome here to learn and grow!

 6th Grade Supply List| View

 This year we will be focusing on becoming the best communicators possible!
 This means lots of presentations, writing, and speaking practice.
 Non-verbals are also a big part of communication and we consider these part of our language.
 These three areas serve as pillars of a solid Language Arts foundation.
 At the end of this year, students will have had ample practice with them and will have worked towards master of these skills (4/4).